-29. (1) A member may, by notice in writing to the Clerk, withdraw any notice of motion previously given by him.

-- (2) When any notice of motion has been so withdrawn after the motion to which it refers has appeared on the Order of Business, the Clerk shall as soon as possible notify each member of the withdrawal of such notice, and thereupon such motion shall not be proposed but shall remain on the Order of Business and at the proper time Mr. Speaker or the presiding member shall announce that the motion is to be considered as withdrawn, and a note to that effect shall be entered on the Votes and Proceedings. - 30.
-(1) When any motion is under con- Amendments sideration in the House or in a committee thereof, an amendment may be proposed to the motion if it is relevant thereto.
+- 29. (1) A member may, by notice in writing to the Clerk, withdraw any notice of motion previously given by him. - (2) When any notice of motion has been so withdrawn after the motion to which it refers has appeared on the Order of Business, such motion shall not be proposed but shall remain on the Order of Business and at the proper time Mr Speaker or the presiding member shall announce that the motion is to be considered as withdrawn, and a note to that effect shall be entered on the Votes and Proceedings.

-to Motions.
+Amendments to Motions.

-(2) An amendment may be proposed to any such amendment if it is relevant thereto.

-- (3) An amendment must not raise any question which, by the rules of the House, can only be raised by a substantive motion after notice. - (4) A question, when proposed from the Chair, may be amended #- in all or any of the following menuals -

-(a) by leaving out certain words in order to insert other words; or

-- (b) by leaving out certain words; or - (c) by inserting or adding other words.
+- 30. (1) When any motion is under consideration in the House or in a committee thereof, an amendment may be proposed to the motion if it is relevant thereto. - (2) An amendment may be proposed to any such amendment if it is relevant thereto. - (3) An amendment must not raise any question which, by the rules of the House, can only be raised by a substantive motion after notice. - (4) A question, when proposed from the Chair, may be amended in all or any of the following methods- - (a) by leaving out certain words in order to insert other words; - (b) by leaving out certain words; - (c) by inserting or adding other words.